 The Graduate Certificate in Data Analytics provides foundational knowledge in data analytics, including data management, machine learning, data mining, statistics, and visualizing and communicating data.

 The interdisciplinary Graduate Certificate in Data Analytics is offered through a collaboration between the College of Computer and Information Science, the College of Social Sciences and Humanities, and the D'Amore-McKim School of Business.
-The certificate curriculum emphasizes the skills needed to bridge between emerging technological capacities and traditional policy-making processes.

 Classes benefit from Northeastern’s signature experiential learning program, drawing on students’ current professional experiences to make real-world connections with subject matter.